 2018 saw her first two albums released to critical acclaim, and there are two due for release in September this year.
 For ‘Desert Songs’ Esbe chose a selection of 8th-13th century Middle Eastern poets including the Sufi mystic poet, Rumi.
 The second, ‘Mystra – Songs from Byzantium’ was inspired by travels in the Greek Peloponnese and Bulgaria.

 A prolific and versatile composer, Esbe has also recorded two further albums, collections of poem settings, and a song cycle, ‘Elektra’, devised as an animation film, for which she wrote the original story.
 She is currently working on her next album, a script for another animation project, and a tour where she will perform a programme of songs arranged for string quartet.

-An association with several recording studios, brought a variety of work from string arrangements to session work as both vocalist and guitarist.
-And she has always taught classical guitar privately, coaching students to Grade Eight and Diploma level.
 Five years ago, she developed the rare and debilitating condition of Musicians' Focal Dystonia.
-This affects just 3% of musicians, and there is no cure.
+This affects just 3% of musicians, there is no cure, and she can no longer perform as a classical guitarist.
 Although there is a great sadness at losing the ability to play, the time she would have spent practising was used to pursue an art career alongside her studio recording.
-She exhibits with galleries and at art fairs around the UK, mainly working with glass, with a style influenced by Pop Art and Art Deco, and these can be seen in the elegant line drawings she created for the album art work.
+She exhibits with galleries and at art fairs around the UK, and her style is influenced by Pop Art and Art Deco.